 - Lack of clearly defined methodology for implementation, since the community is relatively new and still evolving.

 - Migrating from Angular JS requires a complete rewrite using JSX.

 Currently, Vue has one of the fastest-growing libraries as its high-speed rendering and simplicity of coding makes it popular among developers.
 Like React, Vue is a progressive web app framework that allows scaling the project with the addition of extra packages.

-- It has a very small support team since it is owned by a single person (compared to React and Angular, which are owned and supported by big players)
+- It has a very small support team since it is owned by a single person (compared to React and Angular, which is owned and supported by big players).

 Introduced in 2013 as an open-source SDK, Ionic, which is based on the Angular framework and Apache Cordova, has been used for developing over 5 million hybrid apps.
 It has a library of components for both iOS and Android.
 Ionic allows developers to create web pages that run inside the browser of a device using WebView, which essentially renders web pages so that they resemble a native app.